chaoyingc/deeplearning-fastai/README.md

 urls = Array.from(document.querySelectorAll('.rg_di .rg_meta')).map(el=>JSON.parse(el.textContent).ou);
 window.open('data:text/csv;charset=utf-8,' + escape(urls.join('\n')));
 ```
 You will get a images folder with all the images on the page.
+Here what I downloaded from google are three folders of food images which are placed in the data folder.

+If you run the notebook, please be sure that the GPU is running and fast.ai is installed either.
+Otherwise(like what I did), just run the notebook on google colab,which provides free GPU.

+The notebook is for predicting which class the image belongs to, you can create as many classes as you want.

+Have fun!